Agora-wireless/Agora/README.md

 Running Millipede on Server 1:

 * Re-build code with `kExportConstellation` enabled in `src/common/Symbols.hpp`
-* Modify `data/bs-iris-serials.txt` and `data/bs-hub-serial.txt` by adding Iris serials in your Faros RRHs.
+* Modify `data/bs-iris-serials.txt` and `data/bs-hub-serial.txt` by adding Iris
+serials in your Faros RRHs.
 * scp over the generated file `data/orig_data_512_ant2.bin` from server 2 to `data` directory.
 * Run `python mm_gui.py data/bs-ul-hw.json`

 3. Other information

 * millipede.cpp is the file that controls most things (performs FFT, ZF, and demodulation).
-* Eebug information settings are in Symbols.hpp
+* Debug information settings are in Symbols.hpp
 * test/test_millipede is used for correctness test
-  * The sender sends 1 frame, Millipede processes it and compares results with gound truth data.
+  * The sender sends 1 frame, Millipede processes it and compares results with ground truth data.
   * Gound truth data is produced by MATLAB file generate_data_dl.m.

 To compile and run Millipede test: